Incentivized Network Dynamics in Digital Job Recruitment

 Up to this point, we have employed the ER model to generate random networks, resulting in agents with highly homogeneous connectivity, making the initial spreader selection largely irrelevant.
-However, many real social networks exhibit heterogeneous degree distributions characterized by power-law or exponential distributions \cite{barabasi1999emergence, hernando2010unravelling}, suggesting that the connectivity of initial spreaders could play a crucial role in the IHC model's success in identifying and hiring a suitable agent for a given job vacancy.
+However, many real social networks exhibit heterogeneous degree distributions that follow power-law or exponential distributions \cite{barabasi1999emergence, hernando2010unravelling}, suggesting that the connectivity of initial spreaders could play a crucial role in the IHC model's ability to identify and hire a suitable agent for a given job vacancy.

 This section investigates how networks with more realistic, heterogeneous degree distributions impact the IHC model's behavior.
-We turn to the Barabasi-Albert (BA) model \cite{barabasi1999emergence}, a preferential attachment dynamic network model that generates realistic power-law distributions and captures the self-organizing behavior observed in real social networks.
-The BA model expands a network with $n_0$ initial nodes by adding new nodes, each with $k$ edges, preferentially attaching to existing nodes with high degrees.
+We turn to the Barabasi-Albert (BA) model \cite{barabasi1999emergence}, a preferential attachment dynamic network model that generates realistic power-law distributions and captures the self-organizing behavior observed in real social networks (see Section \ref{sec:network_topologies}).
+We perform simulations at $p_h = 0.1$ and $p_a = 0.25$, following Travers and Milgram's suggested dropout rate \cite{travers1977experimental}.

-We conducted $10^4$ independent simulations, varying $p_r$, while selecting model parameters in the long-chain regime (below the critical diffusion boundary): $N = 5000$ agents, $p_h = 0.5$, $p_a = 0.1$, and the number of edges for incoming nodes $k = 50$.
-Simultaneously, we performed simulations on ER networks with the same parameters and average connectivity $\langle k \rangle = 50$.
-We randomly sample initial spreaders and analyze the simulations by conditioning on their connectivity.

-The hiring success rate increases with both the initial spreader’s connectivity, $k_0$, and the recommendation probability, $p_r$ (see Fig. \ref{fig:heterogeneous_network_results}, left).
-When the initial spreader has very low connectivity ($k_0 < 10$), the success rate in BA networks remains low and fails to reach convergence even when $p_r = 1$.
-As $k_0$ increases, the success rate rises monotonically, eventually reaching $100\%$ in all cases.
-Moreover, the higher the initial spreader’s degree, the faster this convergence occurs.
-In contrast, ER networks achieve a $100\%$ success rate even at very low recommendation probabilities.
-This suggests that successful recruitment chains are more likely in homogeneous networks, even with the same average connectivity.
+In Figure \ref{fig:heterogeneous_network_results}, we show how the initial spreader connectivity, $k_0$, shapes recruitment outcomes in BA networks and compare it to ER networks with $\langle k_0 \rangle = 20$.
+In Panel A, success rates increase with both $k_0$ and the recommendation probability $p_r$.
+When the initial spreader is poorly connected ($k_0 \in [0, 10]$), the success rate remains low and does not converge even when $p_r=1$.
+As $k_0$ increases, the success rate increases steadily, eventually reaching $100\%$ in all cases, converging faster for larger $k_0$.
+In contrast, ER networks achieve near-perfect success even in small $p_r$, highlighting that homogeneity in degree distributions makes successful cascades more likely even when the average connectivity is the same.